coder/coder/docs/admin/provisioners.md

 Coder provides a Helm chart for running external provisioner daemons, which you will use in concert with the Helm chart for deploying the Coder server.

-1. Create a long, random PSK and store it in a Kubernetes secret
+1. Create a long, random pre-shared key (PSK) and store it in a Kubernetes secret

    ```shell
    kubectl create secret generic coder-provisioner-psk --from-literal=psk=`head /dev/urandom | tr -dc A-Za-z0-9 | head -c 26`